itscountvertigo/virus-spread-sim/README.md

 - full_lockdown_case.py, this has the same self-quarantining effect as self_quarantine_case.py, but everyone is slowed.

 ## Results
-Here are the results, exported as PNG sequences and converted to gifs with [EzGif](https://ezgif.com/)
+Here are the results, exported as PNG sequences and converted to gifs with [EzGif](https://ezgif.com/).

+In the following diagrams, green is healthy, red is infected, blue is immune and grey is dead.

 ### no_lockdown_case.py